Jeong Byeong-uk: Birth and education

-Life as a Scholar of Korean Literature
+Academic achievements

-Driven by the scholarly belief that classical literature must be appreciated by modern readers to become part of Korea's national cultural legacy and a contributor to the people's intellectual sophistication, Jeong Byeong-uk dedicated himself to analyzing and systematizing classical Korean poetry including Joseon Si-jo[時調] and Koryo-gayo[高麗歌謠].
-By collecting and researching data for 15 years, he compiled classical Korean poems and published Dictionary of Sijo Literature (시조문학사전) as a result.
-He also discovered and introduced numerous long classical novels stored at Nakseonjae (낙선재), a royal library during the Joseon Dynasty.
-His academic work is characterized by a combination of aesthetic critical analysis and empirical analysis, through which he precisely explored the literary and historical dimensions of Korean literature.
-Specifically, he dedicated his life to revealing the essence of traditional Korean rhythm and aesthetic characteristics of 'Meot(멋).'
-He also contributed to a shift in Korean language education, helping it move from an emphasis on grammar and rote memorization to a focus on literature and writing.
-In recognition of his contributions to Korean literature and education, he was honored with the Korea Book Author Award (한국출판문화상 저작상) in 1967, the Oesol Award (외솔상) in 1978, the Samil Prize (3.1 문화상) in 1980, and the Eun-gwan (Silver Crown) Order of Cultural Merit, Republic of Korea Medal (은관 문화 훈장) in 1991.
+Jeong believed that classical literature must be appreciated by modern readers, not only as part of Korea's national cultural legacy but also as a contributor to the people's intellectual sophistication.
+His research focused on analyzing and systematizing classical Korean poetry including Joseon Si-jo[時調] and Koryo-gayo[高麗歌謠], and as a result of collecting and researching data for 15 years he was able to compile classical Korean poems and publish Dictionary of Sijo Literature (시조문학사전).
+He also discovered and introduced a number of classical novels stored at Nakseonjae (낙선재), a royal library during the Joseon Dynasty.

+Jeong's academic work is characterized by a combination of both aesthetic critical analysis and empirical analysis through which he precisely explores the literary and historical aspects of Korean literature.
+He dedicated his life to revealing the essence of traditional Korean rhythm and aesthetic characteristics of 'Meot(멋)', and also contributed to a shift in Korean language education by helping change the emphasis on grammar and rote memorization to a focus on literature and writing.
+In recognition of his contributions to Korean literature and education he was honored with the Korea Book Author Award (한국출판문화상 저작상) in 1967, the Oesol Award (외솔상) in 1978, the Samil Prize (3.1 문화상) in 1980, and the Eun-gwan (Silver Crown) Order of Cultural Merit, Republic of Korea Medal (은관 문화 훈장) in 1991.

-Internationally, he contributed to promoting and elevating the stature of classical Korean literature.
-As a visiting professor at the Harvard-Yenching Institute and the Collège de France, he lectured and published works on the historical tradition and characteristics of Korean literature.
-In addition, he actively took part in international academic conferences.
-In 1971, he presented at the International Conference on Korean Studies at the University of Hawaii, at the International Conference of Orientalists in Paris in 1973, and at the Academic Association of Koreanology at Tenri University in Japan in 1977.
-Furthermore, he wrote the section on Korean literature in the Encyclopædia Britannica (브리태니커 백과사전).
+Internationally, Jeong helped introduce classical Korean literature to academic communities around the world.
+As a visiting professor at the Harvard-Yenching Institute and the Collège de France he lectured and published works on the historical tradition and characteristics of Korean literature.
+He took an active part in international academic conferences, presenting at the International Conference on Korean Studies at the University of Hawaii in 1971, at the International Conference of Orientalists in Paris in 1973, and at the Academic Association of Koreanology at Tenri University in Japan in 1977.
+He also wrote the entry on Korean literature in the Encyclopædia Britannica (브리태니커 백과사전).